m0euk/RDS-Bridge/README.md

 **A single-file, browser-based FM RDS decoder.** Download one `index.html`, double-click it, and decode RDS from an SDRplay receiver (via SDRConnect) or a networked SDR — no install, no server, no build step.

-> Current release: **0.9.4-beta** · MIT licence · [rdsbridge.com](https://rdsbridge.com) ·
+> Current release: **0.10.0-beta** · MIT licence · [rdsbridge.com](https://rdsbridge.com) ·
 > [Discord](https://discord.gg/dNuqXhVyPt) · `info@rdsbridge.com`

 RDS Bridge is a complete FM broadcast RDS decoder that runs entirely in your browser from a local file.
 It speaks SDRConnect's own WebSocket API directly, so with an SDRplay receiver there's nothing else to install — open the page, connect, and start decoding.
-It's built for DXers: confirmed-only decoding, a live RF waterfall, a DX log, and — new in 0.9.0 — an automatic band scan.
+It's built for DXers: confirmed-only decoding, a live RF waterfall, a DX log, an automatic band scan, and — new in 0.10.0 — a **band map** that turns a whole IQ recording into a picture of what was on air, and when.

 ---